taufiqulmawarid/os212/links.md

 Regular expression is important in any computer environment.
 Here's a usefull cheatsheet with its easy to understand explanation that might help you build more efficient regex.

 3. [Vim Command List](https://vim.rtorr.com/)<br>
 Vim is one of the most used text editor in linux.
-Well its probably because linux usually comes pre-installed with vim but the points still stand.
+Well its probably because linux usually comes pre-installed with vim but the point still stand.
 Its sometimes confusing for new user trying to use vim.
 You can use this command list to help you use vim.